TravisWheelerLab/disco/README.md

 # beetles-cnn
 Pipeline for classifying beetle chirps in raw recordings.
 # Using

-Currently no pip package is available, so clone this repository locally.
+No pip package is available, so clone this repository locally.
 Optionally create a virtual environment with the tool of your choice (conda example below)
 ```
 conda create -n beetles && conda activate beetles